 Practitioners develop well the children's awareness of the importance of healthy eating and keeping fit.
-Children's curiosity about their lives and beliefs and those of others is developed well, for example, through visiting the church to celebrate harvest and Christmas and by saying a prayer before snack and before going home.
-They learn about other faiths by celebrating the Chinese New Year when the staff of a Chinese restaurant in the village made a meal for them and helped them to eat with chopsticks.
-Practitioners develop well their sense of awe and wonder about the world around them particularly through the extended opportunities they have to explore their natural environment.
+Children's curiosity about their lives and beliefs and those of others is developed well, for example, through visiting the church to celebrate Christmas and by saying a prayer before snack and before going home.
+They learn about other faiths by celebrating the Chinese New Year and by listening to stories from other countries.
+Practitioners develop well children's sense of awe and wonder about the world around them through the extended opportunities they have to explore their natural environment: children were seen watching the sheep in the nearby field, observing the birds eating the bird cakes they had made for them and exploring the molehills in the field outside.

 Practitioners nurture well the morals and values they believe are necessary to the holistic development of the responsible child.
-The children learn about the importance of fairness, honesty and truth and they know well the difference between right and wrong in the context of their young lives in the setting.
+The children learn about the importance of fairness, honesty and truth and they know well the difference between right and wrong in the context of their young lives.
 The provision enables the children to socialise well, to take responsibility, to display initiative and to develop a good understanding of living and sharing within their small community.
 They have regular opportunities to make decisions and they enjoy their learning.

-The relationship between the setting and the school is good.
-The close relationship with the school ensures a particularly successful transfer to the reception class for the children.
-All practitoners have received training in child protection.
-All the necessary procedures for Child Protection are in place and they reflect the requirements of the All Wales Child Protection Procedures 2008
+The relationship between the setting and the school and external agencies is good.
+The close relationship with the school ensures a particularly successful transfer to the foundation phase class for the children.
+There is a very good relationship between parents and the setting.
+A selection of parents said that they are very satisfied with every aspect of the setting's provision.